 What are Refined Carbohydrates?

 Refined carbohydrates are forms of sugars and starches that don’t exist in nature.
-They do come from natural whole foods, but they have been altered in some way by processing to”refine” them.
-Processing methods include industrial extraction, concentration/purification, and enzymatic transformation.
+They do come from natural whole foods, but they have been altered in some way by processing to “refine” them.
+Processing methods include industrial extraction, concentration, purification, and enzymatic transformation.
 It’s easy for most of us to identify sugars, because they taste sweet and usually come in the form of crystals, syrups, or powders.
-Refined grains, on the other hand, are a lot more confusing.
+Refined starches such as refined grains, on the other hand, are a lot more confusing.

 What are Refined Grains?